Agentic Tool Use

 - the tool “executes” and returns a result

-- write down the result as the next word(s)
+- write the result down in the output text

 This is the agentic loop: your model generates until it hits a trigger, hands off to a tool, gets a result, and keeps going.
 Real AI agents do exactly the same thing—just faster and with more tools.